PlotMap: Automated Layout Design for Building Game Worlds: Introduction

 \section{Introduction}

-Landscapes in video games serve as more than just scenic backdrops; they interact intimately with the unfolding narrative, defining and shaping the player's experience.
-This interaction is pivotal, underpinning the player's journey.
-By giving game designers tools for better supporting narratives with game map design, they can create games that are more cohesive and immersive for the player.

-Designing game maps is difficult, as it requires designers to consider varied qualities such as realistic topography \cite{smelik2009survey,kelly2017survey} and game playability \cite{Linden2014procedural} at the same time.
+Landscapes in digital games serve as more than just scenic backdrops; they interact intimately with the unfolding narrative, defining and shaping the player's experience.
+Arming designers with tools considering narrative in map design, allows them to create more cohesive and immersive games.
+However, designing game maps is difficult, as it requires designers to consider varied qualities such as realistic topography \cite{smelik2009survey,kelly2017survey} and game playability \cite{Linden2014procedural} at the same time.
 Designing a map that supports a given story adds more constraints, making the problem even more challenging.

 While the need to support an underlying story is typically neglected in most existing map generation methods, some efforts have been made to develop the story first, then to codify it as plot points and graphs so that maps can be generated based on their relations~\cite{valls2013towards, hartsook2011toward}.
-However, as \cite{dormans2011generating} pointed out, the principles that govern the design of the spatial and the narrative side of the game are different, and thus these two processes should be independent.
-Methods for generating game maps from stories can appear artificially contrived to fit a narrative, and it is not straightforward to combine these methods with those that also take into account game design and geographical considerations.
+However, as Dormans and Bakkes~\cite{dormans2011generating} pointed out, the principles that govern the design of the spatial and the narrative side of the game are different, and thus these two processes should be independent.
+Methods for generating game maps from stories can appear artificially contrived to fit a story, and it is not straightforward to combine these methods with those that also take into account game design and geographical considerations.
 As a result, designing a game world that facilitates a story requires extensive manual modification; and as the number of constraints scale, the challenge of designing a map that satisfies all of the constraints of the story can become intractable, if not impossible, for a designer to do by hand \cite{matsumoto2022elden}.

-In this work, we approach this problem by introducing an extra layer of {\em plot facility layout design} that is independent to the underlying map generation method in a world-building pipeline.
+We approach this problem by introducing an extra layer of {\em plot facility layout design} that is independent to the underlying map generation method in a world-building pipeline.